NBISweden/module-organising-data-dm-practices/_episodes/004-spreadsheets.md

 **Example**: Colours!
 (The more the merrier).
 Separating data by blank rows.
 Merging cells to make text viewable.

 **Solution**: Simple.
-If you cannot add information as data in a row, move it to documentation/README.
+If you cannot add information as data in a row, move it to documentation.
 If you cannot see all the text in a cell, make the cell wider.
 Merged cells can really mess up the machine readability of data!

 <br>